pjmidgard/Spring-101/README.md

 Predict long 2 numbers.

-Also, I made table to change 2-3 numbers of predict numbers 10-99 : 222-353
+Also, I made the table to change 2-3 numbers of predict numbers 10-99 : 222-353